qdrant/docs/qdrant/v0.11.0.x/administration.md

 ```

 Write flags enables/disables write lock.
-If write lock is enabled, qdrant doesn't allow creating collections or adding new data to storage.
+If the write lock is set to true, qdrant doesn't allow creating new collections or adding new data to the existing storage.
 However deletion operations or updates are not forbidden under the write lock.
 This feature enables administrators to prevent a qdrant process from using more disk space while permitting users to search and delete unnecessary data.